colussim/mysql-innodb-clusterset-cilium/README.md

 ---

-## 🛠️ Step 6 – Adding Replica Cluster to The InnoDB ClusterSet from DR Cluster
+## 🛠️ Step 6 – Adding Replica Cluster to The InnoDB ClusterSet from innodbcluster02 Cluster

 First, dissolve the existing InnoDB Cluster on the `innodbcluster02` site and prepare its nodes to be added as a new replica cluster.
 Create a replica cluster named `myreplica` using the first node of the `innodbcluster02` site as the seed member.